Kaleb Nyquist

 Democratic Reform

 The good life is made possible by people having a sense of stewardship over how they and their neighbor are governed.
-I am an advocate for democratic reforms that decrease unproductive polarization and increase the responsiveness of elected officials to constituent desires, most recently serving as the co-chair for the Harris School of Public Policy's Project on Political Reform student advisory board.
+I am an advocate for democratic reforms that decrease unproductive polarization and increase the responsiveness of elected officials to constituent desires, while also working to increase the capacity of our nation's election infrastructure to handle increasingly contentious collective decision-making.

 Spirituality